elliotrock/ChatJSONEncoder/README.md

 # ChatJSONEncoder
-ChatJSONEncoder encodes @mentions, emoticon (coffee) and it returns the url title.
+ChatJSONEncoder encodes @mentions, emoticon (coffee) and it returns the url title as a JSONString.
+The console shows logs of the result.

 The project uses cocoapods to manage dependencies.
 To install via command line if they haven't: